Satyajithchary/META_SCIFOR_TECHNOLOGIES_ML_INTERNSHIP/README.md

 # 🌟 META SCIFOR TECHNOLOGIES ML INTERNSHIP 🌟

 Welcome to the **META_SCIFOR_TECHNOLOGIES_ML_INTERNSHIP** repository!
-This is where the magic of Machine Learning happens, with a collection of projects and experiments completed during my internship at **Meta Scifor Technologies from January, 2024 to August, 2024.** Dive in and explore! 🚀
+This is where the magic of Machine Learning happens, with a collection of projects and experiments completed during my internship at **Meta Scifor Technologies, Banglore from January, 2024 to August, 2024.** Dive in and explore! 🚀

 ## 📂 Repository Structure